 First, I admit it is bound to be mostly about Earth.
 But Earth is entitled to the privilege provided we think of it as in a sense "the king planet".
 Think of it not by itself but as holding court among the worlds...

-Stid: What you're saying is: Each member of the Sun's family of planets has one fictional culture layer except that (thanks to Time-Travel) Earth has several.
+Stid: What you're saying is: each member of the Sun's family of planets has one fictional culture layer except that (thanks to Time-Travel) Earth has several.
 Hence in order to give Earth her special due, we have this page.
 Well, all right.
 Here's to the King Planet!
 But - "uneasy lies the head that wears the crown".
-I fear that the solidity of Earth's existential fabric might be compromised by too much shimmering fluctuation of realities, caused by one wipe-out after another, at the hands of time-travellers who cannot leave well alone... like the meddlers in Time and Time Again and 11.22.63, who wish to prevent the Great War and John F Kennedy's assassination, respectively.
+I fear that the solidity of Earth's existential fabric might be compromised by too much shimmering fluctuation of realities, caused by one wipe-out after another, at the hands of time-travellers who cannot leave well alone... like the meddlers in Time and Time Again and in 11.22.63, who wish to prevent the Great War and John F Kennedy's assassination, respectively.

 Zendexor: We can hope that time-travel will never be invented; indeed, it seems likely it won't ever be, because, otherwise, where are the time-travellers?
 The crowds of sightseers from the future?
-But if (Heaven forbid) it ever is invented, those two brilliant books you mentioned should be required reading for policy makers!
+But if (Heaven forbid) it ever is invented, those two brilliant books you mentioned should be required reading for policy makers.

 Harlei: Authors have thought of that, you know.
 Some of them assume an inertia to events, so that it is hard to change the essentials of history, though one can tinker with the details and alter the interpretation of them, like in The Corridors of Time.
 Or the traveller can go so far back that nothing he does will affect the present - as in The Moon Era.

 Or - another idea - there might be "dead pockets" of Time, areas of history which are somehow stagnant as far as causation is concerned.
 Such "pockets" are lacking in influence on other eras, so you can visit them without fear that your actions there will alter subsequent history.
-I'm thinking now of "The Forgetters" in Uranian Gleams.
+I'm thinking now of The Forgetters.

 Zendexor: There you are, Stid, it's not just Earth; time-travel has been known to involve the Moon and Uranus too.